Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 Void Scrap
 - Void Item
 - Converts broken/consumed items into usable white scrap.
 Stuff like broken watches.
-- Counted as regular scrap, so there is a chance to lose it when printing, not entirely sure how or if i want to fix that.

 Repulsion Armor Mk2
 - Red Item